 How We Tested

-Our reviewers spent 42 hours testing one of the most popular carry-on backpacks on the market.
-They took it on trips, commuted with it, and evaluated the bag’s overall performance.
-We asked them to consider the bag’s most important features, including capacity, durability, and value.
+We bought and tested three top-rated carry-on backpacks.
+Our reviewers spent 98 hours taking them on trips, commuting with them, and evaluating their overall performance.
+We asked our testers to consider these bags’ most important features, including capacity, durability, and value.
 We’ve outlined a few of those major considerations here so that you, too, know what to look for when shopping.

 What to Look for in a Carry-On Backpack